Azure-Samples/iot-edge-samples/js/converter/README.md

 ![Dataflow between three modules](../../images/dataflow.png "Input: Simulated BLE Module; Processor: Converter Module; Output: Printer Module")

 ## Step-by-step
+Below we will show you how to quickly setup environment to start to write your first BLE converter module with JS.

 ### Create module project
 1. Open a command-line window, run `yo az-iot-gw-module`.